 The Native Plant Connection

-Most drought tolerant plants are what are considered native plants in a particular region.
+Most drought-tolerant plants are what are considered native plants in a particular region.
 They are the plants, shrubs, and trees that graced the landscape long before settlers showed up with other plants and a garden hose.

-Drought Tolerant vs Drought Resistant
+Drought Tolerant vs. Drought Resistant

 In others words, they take drought tolerance one step further.
-For example, Jatropha, a heavily veined succulent with large green leaves and dainty flowers.
-It stores water at the base of its trunk, and once established, can survive for long periods without water.
+For example, Jatropha, a heavily veined succulent with large green leaves and dainty flowers, stores water at the base of its trunk, and once established, can survive for long periods without water.
 Plants that have relatively low water requirements or plants that are well adapted to an arid climate are often described as drought resistant or drought tolerant.

-Other Terms for Drought Tolerant
+Other Terms for "Drought Tolerant"

-Xeriscape and xeriscaping are terms used to outline a landscaping style that uses drought-tolerant plants to help conserve water.
-Water-wise refers to landscaping with plants that grow well in a garden that manages water sensibly.
+"Xeriscape" and "xeriscaping" are terms used to outline a landscaping style that uses drought-tolerant plants to help conserve water.
+"Water-wise" refers to landscaping with plants that grow well in a garden that manages water sensibly.

 Why Have a Drought-Tolerant Garden?

-Record-breaking droughts in Georgia, Texas, California, Australia and other regions have resulted in mandatory water rationing and incentives for water-wise landscaping that uses minimal water.
-This can be done by cutting down on or eliminating thirsty turf grass, introducing drought-tolerant plants that are natives to the area, and incorporating outdoor living spaces like patios, gravel pathways, and decks.
+Record-breaking droughts in Georgia, Texas, California, Australia, and other regions have resulted in mandatory water rationing and incentives for water-wise landscaping that uses minimal irrigation.
+This can be done by cutting down on or eliminating thirsty turf grass, introducing drought-tolerant plants that are natives to the area, and incorporating hardscape and more outdoor living spaces like patios, gravel pathways, and decks.

 If you absolutely have to roll on something green once or twice a year, consider turf alternatives, like synthetic turf, drought-tolerant ground covers, or rubber mulch.
 Who knows—you might discover in the process that there are lots of things with which you'd like to replace that water-guzzling patch of grass.
 Better yet: satisfy your lawn fix and visit a local park that hopefully has a smart water recycling program in place.